Vintage Camera Collection

 Where can you see my collection

-Having this collection is always a good start for conversation when you have people visiting your house.
+Having this collection is always a good start for conversation when you have people visiting you.
 But then I realised that no one except me, my family, friends and clients see it.
 So I started photographing the cameras one by one for my Instagram

-I show my cameras amongst my wedding photography and other photography related information on Instagram.
-Believe it or not, the photographs are taken by smartphone camera without any flash in my bedroom on the side table!
+I show my cameras amongst my photography on Instagram.
+Believe it or not, the photographs here are taken on my smartphone without any flash in my bedroom on the side table!
 The table is white and the wardrobe behind the camera is white too which creates a perfect background for the vintage cameras.

 Sometimes I make use of the cameras and I take them for photo shoots.
-I have to say that I did some wedding photos with vintage cameras and engagement sessions with vintage cameras.
-You can actually use them as props for your photographic sessions.
+I also use them as props for my photographic sessions.

 Maybe you have some old cameras for my vintage camera collection?